North Campus Open Space Update

 Habitat Enhancement Feature Map

-Bridges and trail surfaces are being installed by Granite Construction December 2017 – February 2018.
-This will include two free span pre-fabricated steel bridges, a wooden boardwalk and a cement crossing with culverts.
+Bridges and trail surfaces are being installed by Granite Construction December 2017 - June 2018.
+This will include 2 free span pre-fabricated steel bridges, a wooden boardwalk and a culverted concrete crossing.
 These are visible in the map below.

 North Campus Open Space Habitat Restoration Map

-We hope to construct a visitor’s plaza and interpretive trailhead in June 2018 and to open the site to the public soon after that.
+We hope to construct the visitor's plaza and interpretive trailhead during the late summer 2018 and to open the site to the public at the end of the 2018 summer.
 In the meanwhile you can learn about fun details about the restoration and other opportunities for tours and more by subscribing to the NCOS monthly newsletter.
 You can also volunteer any day of the week or the second Saturday of each month.
 Please email email@example.com for more information, to volunteer, or to contribute to the project.

 CCBER is currently looking for supporters for the long-term management of the project for the benefit of the community and for enhancing training and educational opportunities on the site.
 There are naming opportunities for bridges, trails, boardwalks, benches and more.
 Please contact us at firstname.lastname@example.org.